Azadi97/internship-analytics-portal/README.md

 An end-to-end internship data engineering platform developed as a Master's Challenge Hub project.

-The platform automates the collection of internship announcements from www.indeed.com, cleans and normalizes the data into a centralized cloud database, and exposes them through a searchable, user-friendly web portal.
+The platform automates the collection of internship announcements from www.indeed.com using web scraping, cleans and normalizes the data into a centralized cloud database, and exposes them through a searchable, user-friendly web portal.

 ---